Great Northern Expedition: The academic component

 The academic portion of the expedition was led by three professors from the Russian Academy of Sciences.
 Johann Georg Gmelin (1709–1755) was responsible for research into the plant and animal world as well as the mineral characteristics of the regions to be explored.
 Gmelin was a natural philosopher and botanist from Württemberg, who had studied in Tübingen and had researched the chemical composition of curative waters.
 At the urging of his former teacher Georg Bernhard Bilfinger (1693–1750), Gmelin had moved to Russia with him in 1727.
 There he received a teaching post in chemistry and natural history in 1731.

 The academy chose the German historian and geographer Gerhard Friedrich Müller (1705–1783) to head the geographic and historical studies.
 Müller had studied in Rinteln and Leipzig and had gone to Saint Petersburg in 1725 on the recommendation of a colleague.
 He became an extraordinary professor in 1730, and a year later was promoted to full professor.
 He researched Russian history intensively, resulting in the publication in 1732 of the first volume of the Collected History of Russia.
 Because of Müller's haughty bearing as the chancellor's secretary, there was frequent friction between him and his colleagues.
 His participation in the expedition was due not only to his desire to have access to historical sources through the expedition, but to spend some time away from Saint Petersburg.
 It was while engaged in this trip that he developed his concept of Ethnography.

-On the suggestion of the astronomer Joseph Nicolas Delisle (1688–1768), who had been hired by Peter the Great to work in Saint Petersburg, the Academy of Sciences entrusted the job of astronomical and geographic metrology to Delisle's younger brother, Louis de l'Isle de la Croyère (1690–1741).
+On the suggestion of the astronomer Joseph Nicolas Delisle (1688–1768), the Academy of Sciences entrusted the job of astronomical and geographic metrology to Delisle's younger brother, Louis de l'Isle de la Croyère (1690–1741).
 Louis had been working at the academy as an adjunct for astronomy.
 In 1727 he was promoted to professor and was sent on a three-year exploration survey of Arkhangelsk and the Kola Peninsula, giving him some experience in exploration expeditions.
-Croyère's participation in the academic portion of the expedition later became controversial when his competence was questioned by Gmelin and Müller.